firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_pack_design.md

   - thin alligator clips dropped a healthy P42A to a false 1.9 V at 20 A until the team clamped directly to the tabs
   - so upgrade leads and meters before condemning cells.[^2]
 - EU comparison logs now peg P42A as the 20–30 A workhorse, LG/Samsung 50G as the 7–10 A efficiency pick, and Samsung 50S/Vapcell T50 matching P42A output only if you can justify roughly double the price; community bulk buys land 30T/35E/50G cells near €2.5–€4 each.[^3]
+- Samsung 48X packs shine in 8 P commuters pulling ≤60 A total—they hold similar sag to P42A at 10 A per cell while adding ~20 % usable energy, but builders still pick 40T/P42A when each cell must deliver ≥15 A.[^ip001-48x]
+- LG M50LT curves now rival Samsung 48X at 10 A and stay strong at 15 A with ~4.2 Ah down to 3.0 V; just meter internal resistance because Tesla surplus lots on AliExpress arrive as lower-grade bins.[^ip001-m50lt]

 ## Capacity Planning & Chemistry Guardrails